CBD Books: Don’t Miss Our Top 4 Picks!

 That being said, if you are already well-versed on hemp and CBD, you may not find much new information here.
 For newcomers, however, Merlo provides a treasure trove of information.
 And if you are on the fence as to the capabilities of hemp extract, this book could completely change your mind.

 By Gregory L. Smith, MD, MPH

 Fresh off of completing his popular book Medical Cannabis in 2016, Dr. Gregory Smith followed up with CBD: What You Need to Know in September 2017.
 In this 200+ page publication, Smith focuses on outlining the effects of CBD on the human body.
 In the beginning, he discusses the efficacy of cannabidiol, reviews the history of the cannabinoid, and writes about whether it is safe to use.
-The additional 18 chapters feature CBD’s potential effect on specific conditions.
+The additional 18 chapters feature CBD’s various effects and interactions within the human body.